US Tax Law: Everything Immigrants Need to Know

-Navigating the intricacies of the United States tax system can be complex for immigrants.
-Whether you’re a resident alien, nonresident alien, or somewhere in between, this guide will provide you with the knowledge to navigate the U.S. tax system confidently.
+Navigating the intricacies of the U.S. tax law can be complex for immigrants.
+Whether you’re a resident alien, or nonresident alien this guide will help you navigate the system confidently.

-Let’s start by noting the U.S. tax system is composed of both federal and state taxes.
+Both federal and state taxes compose the U.S. tax law.
 It’s important to understand the distinction between the two, as they have different rules and regulations.

 Income Tax